SAMCL: Empowering SAM to Continually Learn from Dynamic Domains with Extreme Storage Efficiency: Experiment Implementation Details

-The implementation details for each method are as follows: 1) \textbf{EWC}: We adhere to \cite{EWC} and set the coefficient for the regulating loss to $100$.
-2) \textbf{ER}: We follow \cite{ER}, replaying previous samples during training with the same batch size.
-3) \textbf{DER}: Based on \cite{DER}, we implement DER++ and replay previous samples with the same batch size during training.
-4) \textbf{SPPA}: In accordance with \cite{SPPA}, we use only the alignment loss with a coefficient of $0.0001$.
+The implementation details for each method are as follows: (1) \textbf{EWC}: We adhere to \cite{EWC} and set the coefficient for the regulating loss to $100$.
+(2) \textbf{ER}: We follow original work~\cite{ER}, replaying previous samples during training with the same batch size.
+(3) \textbf{DER}: Based on original work~\cite{DER}, we implement DER++ and replay previous samples with the same batch size during training.
+(4) \textbf{SPPA}: In accordance with original work~\cite{SPPA}, we use only the alignment loss with a coefficient of $0.0001$.
 Other components, such as contrastive loss and pseudo labels for old classes, are not applicable in the domain-incremental CS setting, as they pertain to the class-incremental CS setting.
-5) \textbf{LAG}: We fully adopt the method described in \cite{LAG}, which aligns with the domain-incremental CS setting, and set all coefficients to $0.001$.
-6) \textbf{O-LoRA}: We follow \cite{O-Lora} and set the coefficient for the regularization loss to $0.6$.
+(5) \textbf{LAG}: We fully adopt the method described in original work~\cite{LAG}, which aligns with the domain-incremental CS setting, and set all coefficients to $0.001$.
+(6) \textbf{O-LoRA}: We follow original work~\cite{O-Lora} and set the coefficient for the regularization loss to $0.6$.
+(7) \textbf{MoDA}: We strictly followed by original code~\cite{CLSAM}.